HRA’s – Health Reimbursement Accounts

 Advantages of the Individual Coverage HRA include, but are not limited to:

 - Funds can be used to reimburse the employee’s premiums for an individual health insurance policy.
+Get a quote.

 - Reimbursements made to employees do not count towards the employee’s taxable wages.